 To test and debug your application locally

-If Eclipse isn't displaying Project Explorer view, click the Window menu, Show View, and finally Project Explorer.
+If Eclipse isn't displaying Project Explorer view, do one of the following:

-Right-click your Java web project, select Run As, and click Run On Server.
+In the Project Explorer tab, right-click your Java web project, click Run As, and then click Run On Server.

-In the Run On Server wizard, Manually define a new server.
+In the Run On Server wizard, click Manually define a new server.

-Expand the Apache item in the Select the server type explorer and select Tomcat v6.0 Server or Tomcat v7.0 Server.
+Under Select the server type, expand Apache, and then click Tomcat v6.0 Server or Tomcat v7.0 Server.

 You might be prompted to install Apache.
-If you are using Microsoft Windows, you can click the Download and Install button to install the software.
-After you have installed the software, click Finish.
+If you are using Microsoft Windows, you can click Download and Install to install the software.
+After you install the software, click Finish.

 You will now see your application appear on the localhost.

-After you have tested your application, you can now deploy to AWS Elastic Beanstalk.
+After you test your application, you can deploy to AWS Elastic Beanstalk.

 The Elastic Beanstalk server is an Eclipse WTP server with added functionality for restarting, publishing, and terminating your Java web application.
 The Elastic Beanstalk server in Eclipse represents an AWS Elastic Beanstalk environment.
 An environment is a running instance of an application on the AWS platform.